givasile/effector/TESTING_PLAN.md

 functional tests assert nothing (P1).
 After this plan, every covered line sits behind an actual assertion (shapes, closed-form values, or figure content), which is the property the refactor needs.
 Re-measure and update this table at the freeze (§6 step 6).

+---

+## 8. After the freeze — the suite as permanent enforcement

+This suite is not a one-off scaffold for the refactor; it becomes the mechanism that keeps the core rules true (see `HOMOGENIZATION_PLAN.md` §6, item 2):

+- **Contract layer = merge gate for new methods.** Any new effect class (global or regional) is added to the `conftest.py` registry and must pass the parametrized contract suite (§3.1) unchanged.
+A method that needs a special case in the contract tests is a design smell to resolve *before* merging, not a test to fork.
+- **Reproducibility contract** (strategic priority 1): once `random_state`/`seed` land,
+  add C8 — two identically-constructed objects produce byte-identical `eval` output — and a seeded-split test for `datasets.*`.
+These stay in the gate forever.
+- **New ground truths over new smoke tests.** Future features (categorical FOI, 2D effects, classification) get the same treatment as §3.3: a closed-form synthetic model in `effector.models` + derivation in a notebook + ported asserts in pytest.
+  Crash-only tests are not accepted as the sole coverage for new functionality.
+- **Budget is law.** The gate stays ≤ ~90 s and `test-all` ≤ 5 min; anything above goes behind `slow`.
+Re-record the timing table (§0) and the coverage table (§7) whenever a layer is added, so drift is visible in the diff.